If all of this were empty,

 Since there are no four noble truths,

-Compete understanding and elimination,
+Complete understanding and elimination,

 As well as familiarization and actualization,